Fever in the returning traveller

 • Measles, particularly if there is a rash and conjunctivitis

-• Tuberculosis, particularly if epidemiological risk factors or more prolonged symptoms
+• Tuberculosis, particularly if epidemiological risk factors or more prolonged symptoms.

 • If eosinophilia is present, consider helminth infections (e.g., filariasis, strongyloidiasis).

-Fever with abdominal pain / tenderness
+Fever with abdominal pain/ tenderness

 • Common causes (urinary tract infection, appendicitis, cholecystitis).

-• Typhoid (Enteric fever) or liver abscess (pyogenic, or amoebic).
+• Typhoid (enteric fever) or liver abscess (pyogenic, or amoebic).

 Fever with diarrhoea

-• Most cases of travel related diarrhoea are self-limiting and do not require antimicrobial treatment.
+• Most cases of travel-related diarrhoea are self-limiting and do not require antimicrobial treatment.

 • Common causes include:

-• Bacterial: Toxin producing E. coli, Shigella, Campylobacter, Non-typhoidal Salmonella
+• Bacterial: Toxin producing E.coli, Shigella, Campylobacter, Non-typhoidal Salmonella

 • Parasitic: Giardiasis, Amoebiasis

-• Viral: Norovirus and rotavirus
+• Viral: Norovirus and Rotavirus

-• If bloody diarrhoea is present, assess for signs of Haemolytic Uraemic Syndrome (e.g., acute kidney injury, haematuria, purpuric rash, jaundice).
-Consider non-infective causes (e.g., inflammatory bowel diseases).
+• If bloody diarrhoea is present, assess for signs of Haemolytic Uraemic Syndrome (e.g. acute kidney injury, haematuria, purpuric rash, jaundice).
+Consider non-infective causes (e.g. inflammatory bowel diseases).

 Fever with skin manifestations

-• If exanthem rash is present, consider measles
+• If exanthem is present, consider measles

 • If petechial or purpuric rash and neurological symptoms are present, consider meningococcal infection.